 There are a few additional things to keep in mind if you want to apply for a loan via Tesla:

-- There is a delivery fee of $1,200 on top of the price of your new car.
+- A delivery fee of $1,200 is added to the price of your new car.
 You can finance this fee.

 - Delivery takes up to 12 weeks.
-The financing terms are good for 30 or 60 days, which means you have to place the order and then apply for financing.
-You’ll have to accept the loan and sign the agreement before the delivery date.
+The financing terms are good for 30 or 60 days, meaning you must place the order and then apply for financing.
+You’ll have to accept the loan and sign the agreement before delivery.

 - You’ll have to pay sales tax on your new vehicle unless you live in a state that doesn’t charge sales taxes.